PipedreamHQ/docs/docs/cron/README.md

 - [Send an HTTP request to any URL on a schedule](https://pipedream.com/@dylburger/send-an-http-post-request-on-a-schedule-p_KwCYBx/readme)
 - [Send a scheduled message to email](https://pipedream.com/@dylburger/541cd2a9ef220f04fefa8f2d440c38d2-p_q6CMjp/readme), Slack, Discord, or any messaging app
 - Pull data from an API, process it, and send the results to Slack, or even data stores like Amazon S3
-- [Run any Node.js (JavaScript) code, using almost any NPM package](https://pipedream.com/@dylburger/email-the-top-story-from-hacker-news-every-day-p_JZC28O/readme). **This lets you do almost anything you want on a schedule**.
+- [Run any Node.js (JavaScript) code, using almost any npm package](https://pipedream.com/@dylburger/email-the-top-story-from-hacker-news-every-day-p_JZC28O/readme). **This lets you do almost anything you want on a schedule**.

 Pipedream manages the servers where these cron jobs run, so you don't have to worry about setting up a server of your own or operating some service just to run code on a schedule.
 You write the workflow, we take care of the rest.